smartcodeltd/release-candidate-maven-plugin/src/site/markdown/getting-started.md

 </plugin>
 ```

-To invoke the enforcer rule add the `validate` goal when invoking `updateVersion`:
+To make sure that the enforcer rule is called, add the `validate` goal when invoking `updateVersion`:

 ```
 mvn validate release-candidate:updateVersion -Drevision=`git rev-parse --short HEAD`